vallacy/vallacy/README.md

 I'm Valerie Ryan.
 I have a PhD in Behavioral Science (aka Research Psychology) and a master's degree in Statistics.

 I mostly use R in my quantitative work, but am familiar with SAS and have dabbled in Python and SQL.
-I use [Q-Notes](https://wwwn.cdc.gov/qnotes/About.aspx) for qualitative projects at work.

 - 🧠 I’m currently learning some NLP basics
+- 😁 I’m a die-hard base R programmer and avoid tidyverse whenever possible
 - 📊 Data visualization is the bee's knees 🐝
 - 🎓 My dissertation was about men involved in primary prevention of domestic violence
 - 😄 Pronouns: she/her/hers